 - Make sure your videos look, feel and sound professional.

 - It goes without saying, but optimize for mobile.
 This is crucial.

 - Most importantly, be genuine and authentic.
 Be human.

 - Alibaba’s Olympic Ad, Kenya Ice Hockey Team Dreams Big

 Influencer marketing: The case for turning influencers into brand ambassadors

-Influencer marketing is a vast topic, which, even if I wanted to, couldn’t cover in a single guide (let alone a section of one).
+Influencer marketing is a vast topic that cannot be covered in a single guide (let alone a section of one).

 It all starts with identifying the right collaboration opportunities.